 Provide as much or as little detail as you like

 The tree and the leaves represent symptoms of the problem.
 They are ways the root cause manifests itself.
-You can provide details about these symptoms and how they influence day to day operations, your customers, or whatever part of your business which is influenced.
+You can provide details about these symptoms and how they influence day-to-day operations, your customers, or whatever part of your business is influenced.
 The problem itself is where the symptoms and the root cause meet – the ground level in the diagram.
 The actual problem is what you’re trying to describe the root cause of, so try not to get too bogged down in the details when describing the problem.
 The causes are the roots.
 As you can see in this example slide, the root box is larger than the other two because there can be many causes for one problem.

 Use color to guide your audience through the presentations